pmahnke/mahnke-cocktails/recipe_processed/voyager.md

 youtube: "9V4Jj3bmi90"
 description: "A rum-based, tiki-style drink created by mixologist Robert Hess and features Bénédictine and falernum liqueurs."
 excerpt: |
-  The Voyager, created by renowned mixologist Robert Hess in 2006 for the &quot;Tales of the Cocktail&quot; event in New Orleans, offers a unique spin on the traditional tiki cocktail.
+  The Voyager, created by renowned mixologist Robert Hess in 2006 for the "Tales of the Cocktail" event in New Orleans, offers a unique spin on the traditional tiki cocktail.
 It was designed to use less common ingredients like Bénédictine and falernum, which were harder to find at the time, and provides a drier profile while retaining the essential tropical flavors.
 ---

 ### Ingredients